 Next, we describe the limiting equilibria in the game with \textit{endogenous} technology adoption.
 Under the assumption that $j^o<n$, the investment and the bargaining outcome may be inefficient provided that the buyer finds it beneficial to screen the seller.
 We provide a condition on the gap between different types of the seller's production costs under which the buyer may benefit from making screening offers \textit{under some distribution over cost types}.
 This is the case if and only if

-As we explain later, if (\ref{costdifference2}) is violated, then the buyer can never benefit from screening the seller by making an offer below $\theta_{j^o}$, since any such offer is strictly dominated by offering $p_{\theta_{n}}$. \begin{Theorem} There exists at least one equilibrium of the reputational bargaining game with endogenous technology adoption.
-For every $\eta>0$, there exist $\overline{\nu}>0$ and $\overline{\varepsilon}>0$ such that in every equilibrium where $\nu < \overline{\nu}$ and $\varepsilon < \overline{\varepsilon}$, \begin{enumerate} \item If (\ref{costdifference2}) is violated, the seller adopts $\theta_{j^o}$ with probability greater than $1-\eta$, and the expected welfare loss from delay is less than $\eta$, in any equilibrium. \item If (\ref{costdifference2}) is satisfied, there exists an open set of adoption costs such that there exists an equilibrium where the seller adopts $\theta_{j^o}$ with probability bounded below one and the expected delay is bounded above zero. \item If $p_{\theta_{j^o}}<\theta_n$, there exists an open set of adoption costs such that, in all equilibria, the seller adopts $\theta_{j^o}$ with probability bounded below one and the expected delay is bounded above $0$. \end{enumerate} \end{Theorem} The proof is in Online Appendix E. For an intuitive description of Theorem \ref{Theorem4}, consider first the case in which (\ref{costdifference2}) is violated.
-In any equilibrium, the buyer will offer something close to the Rubinstein bargaining price for the highest-cost type.
+As we explain later, if (\ref{costdifference2}) is violated, then the buyer can never benefit from screening the seller by making an offer below $\theta_{j^o}$, since any such offer is strictly dominated by offering $p_{\theta_{n}}$. \begin{Theorem} There exists at least one equilibrium.
+For every $\eta>0$, there exists $\bar{\nu}>0$ such that when $\nu<\bar{\nu}$, there exists $\bar{\varepsilon}_{\nu} >0$ such that for every $\varepsilon \in (0,\bar{\varepsilon}_{\nu})$ \begin{enumerate} \item If (\ref{costdifference2}) is violated, the seller adopts $\theta_{j^o}$ with probability greater than $1-\eta$, and the expected welfare loss from delay is less than $\eta$, in any equilibrium. \item If (\ref{costdifference2}) is satisfied, there exists an open set of adoption costs such that there exists an equilibrium where the seller adopts $\theta_{j^o}$ with probability bounded below one, and the expected delay is bounded above zero. \item If $p_{\theta_{j^o}}<\theta_n$, there exists an open set of adoption costs such that, in all equilibria, the seller adopts $\theta_{j^o}$ with probability bounded below one, and the expected delay is bounded above $0$. \end{enumerate} \end{Theorem} The proof is in Online Appendix E. For an intuitive description of Theorem \ref{Theorem4}, consider first the case in which (\ref{costdifference2}) is violated.
 Let $\pi\in\Delta(\Theta)$ be the distribution over production costs that the seller chooses in equilibrium.
-We relabel the elements of $\Theta$ so that $\text{supp}(\pi)=\{\hat{\theta}_1,...,\hat{\theta}_m\}$.
+We relabel the elements of $\Theta$ so that $\text{supp}(\pi)=\{\hat{\theta}_1,...,\hat{\theta}_m\}$ with $\hat{\theta}_1<...<\hat{\theta}_m$.
 Let $\hat{c}_j$ denote the adoption cost of $\hat{\theta}_j$.
 If (\ref{costdifference2}) is violated, then